said-racha/University-Dashboard/README.md

 # University-Dashboard
-This project presents a university's dashboard based on data from a given data set.
+This web appication is a university dashboard developped as a part of an academic project based on data from a given dataset.
 <br>
 Click on this link : https://youtu.be/P1RdEjFdStw to get an overview.